3C0D/writing-assistant-pro/.kilocode/rules/rules.md

 **Target Platform**: Windows, Linux, and Mac

-## Code Language

-- **English only**: All code, comments, and documentation must be in English
-- **No French**: Variable names, function names, comments, and strings must be English
-- **Consistent terminology**: Use standard English terms across the codebase

 ## Script Execution

 - **Always use UV**: Use `uv run python <script_name>` for running any Python script